arkadiuszmakarenko/RISKYMSX/README.md

 7. When all 4 LEDs are on, you can power off and on your MSX again.

 Cartridge will have various LED configurations based on type of mapper used.

+To enable SCC emulatoin fo KONAMI with SCC Mapper you need to  bridge uisng jumber Tx Rx pins